Valentine’s Day Beyond Candy

 So, How was School Today?

-Have you ever asked your child “How was School Today?” only to get an answer such as “fine”, “good” or “bad”?
-This could be because of how the question is phrased.
+Have you ever asked your child, “How was school today?” only to get an answer such as “fine,” “good,” or “bad”?
+This could be due to the way the question is phrased.
 It is too easy for students to just give a one-word answer.
-Here are a few examples of ways to ask and actually get […]
+Here are a few examples of ways to ask and actually […]

 Reading at Home Over the Holiday